smolegz/tp/docs/DeveloperGuide.md

 2. LookMeUp prompts for details
 3. User enters the requested details
 4. LookMeUp will display the success message, and will prompt the user to type the copy command (`cp`)
-5. User types the copy Command\
+5. User types the Copy command\
     Use case ends.

 **Extensions**